Hello! I am Harii. I had lived in Warsaw for 3 years, before I came to Germany.

-As your trip to Poland approaches ‘What should I wear?” you may be wondering, “What should I wear?
+Do you trip to Poland soon?
+Now, you may be wondering, “What should I wear in Poland?”

-I hope you find it helpful on your trip to Poland!
+I hope you find it helpful for your trip to Poland!

-What to wear when traveling to Poland, by season!
+What should you wear when traveling to Poland?

-The following is a rough idea of what to wear when traveling in Poland.
+The following is a rough outline of what to wear when traveling in Poland.

-- Spring: Clothing that is easy to adjust is best.
-Down, thick jackets etc…
+- Spring: Clothing for easy adjustment.
+Light down jacket or thick jackets etc…

-- Autumn: Dress for easy adjustment.
-Winter down is necessary depending on the year.
+- Autumn: Clothing for easy adjustment.
+Winter down jacket is necessary depending on the year.

-- Winter: Full cold weather gear.
-Down, gloves, hat etc…
+- Winter: Full outfit for cold weather.
+Down jacket, gloves, knit hat etc…

-Here’s a detailed explanation of what to wear for each season, complete with photos!
+Next, I show you detailed ideas of what to wear for each season, with photos!

 Spring clothing in Poland (March, April, May)

-Many people dress in winter down during March and the first half of April, and in thicker jackets or lighter down after the second half of April.
+Many people dress in winter down jacket during March and the first half of April, and in thick jackets or light down after the second half of April.

-It was hot enough to wear half-sleeves on this day!
-However, a few days after this picture, the maximum temperature dropped below 10 degrees Celsius….
+It was hot enough to wear T-Shirt on this day!
+However, a few days after this picture, the maximum temperature dropped below 10 degrees…

 Summer clothing in Poland (June, July, August)

-Temperatures can drop dramatically at night, and in some years, the days can be so cold that they do not even seem like summer….
+On the other hand, you should also bring a light cardigan!
+Temperatures often can drop dramatically at night, and in some years, the days can be so cold that they do not even seem like summer…

 Autumn Clothing in Poland (September and October)